Climate Summary for Florida - January 2013

 Table 2: January precipitation totals and departures from normal (inches) for selected cities.

-Table 3: Daily rainfall records (inches) broken during January (compiled from NOAA, NWS).
+Table 3: Select daily rainfall records (inches) broken during January (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for January is given in the figure below (courtesy of NOAA, NWS).